-- 5.8.6 Notwithstanding any other remedies available to the Summer Village, any costs incurred by the Summer Village as a result of neglect to public property may be collected from the applicant. - 5.8.7 The applicant is responsible for grading the site as per the requirements of the Alberta Building Code and for ensuring that surface runoff water does not discharge from the site to an adjacent property. - 5.8.8 The applicant is responsible for ascertaining that the lowest finished floor elevation in either the basement or main floor in the principal and accessory buildings, where applicable, is high enough to ensure a gravity flow connection to the design or existing sewer elevations at the property line.
-In the even that gravity sewer flow is not possible or desirable; the applicant is responsible for installing a pump to discharge sewage in accordance with the Alberta Building Code and Plumbing Regulations. - 5.8.9 To post in a location visible from both directions the municipal address of the property. - 5.8.10 The Development Authority may require that, as a condition of development permit approval the development proponent provide temporary wastewater management facilities (with a sealed tank or an approved connection to the Summer Village's wastewater system) located onsite for the duration of the development's construction. - 5.8.11 The Development Authority may require the following conditions as part of development permit approval: - a.
+- 5.8.7 The applicant shall take precautions, including the placement of silt fences or traps, to prevent soil or debris from being spilled on public streets, lanes sidewalks, and the lake, and shall not place soil or any other materials on adjacent properties without permission in writing from adjacent property owners. - 5.8.8 Notwithstanding any other remedies available to the Summer Village, any costs incurred by the Summer Village because of neglect to public property may be collected from the applicant. - 5.8.9 The applicant is responsible for grading the site as per the requirements of the Alberta Building Code and for ensuring that surface runoff water does not discharge from the site to an adjacent property. - 5.8.10 The applicant is responsible for ascertaining that the lowest finished floor elevation in either the basement or main floor in the principal and accessory buildings, where applicable, is high enough to ensure a gravity flow connection to the design or existing sewer elevations at the property line.
+In the even that gravity sewer flow is not possible or desirable; the applicant is responsible for installing a pump to discharge sewage in accordance with the Alberta Building Code and Plumbing Regulations. - 5.8.11 To post in a location visible from both directions the municipal address of the property. - 5.8.12 The Development Authority may require that, as a condition of development permit approval the development proponent provide temporary wastewater management facilities (with a sealed tank or an approved connection to the Summer Village's wastewater system) located onsite for the duration of the development's construction. - 5.8.13 The Development Authority may require the following conditions as part of development permit approval: - a.
 Compliance with the Erosion and Sediment Control Plan; - b.
 Compliance with the Landscaping Plan; - c.
 Compliance with the Lot Grading and Drainage Plan; and - d.
-Any other conditions requested by the Development Authority. - 5.8.12 The Development Authority may require that as a condition of issuing a development permit, the applicant to enter into an agreement to: - a.
+Any other conditions requested by the Development Authority. - 5.8.14 The Development Authority may require that as a condition of issuing a development permit, the applicant to enter into an agreement to: - a.
 Construct or pay for the construction of culverts, public roadways, pedestrian walkways, or parking areas; and/or - b.
 Install or pay for the installation of utilities; and/or - c.
-Pay for an off-site levy or redevelopment levy imposed by bylaw. - 5.8.13 To ensure compliance with the development agreement, the Summer Village may register a caveat against the certificate of title of the property that is being developed.
+Pay for an off-site levy or redevelopment levy imposed by bylaw. - 5.8.15 To ensure compliance with the development agreement, the Summer Village may register a caveat against the certificate of title of the property that is being developed.
 This caveat shall be discharged when conditions of the development agreement have been met.